exo-docker/exo-sqlserver/README.md

 Supported environment variables :
 - SA_PASSWORD : The password of the SA user
-- SQLSERVER_DATABASE : the database name to user
+- SQLSERVER_DATABASE : the database name to use
 - SQLSERVER_USER : the username to use.
 It will be the owner of the database
 - SQLSERVER_PASSWORD : the password of the username